Ted Nugent: The Amboy Dukes

 The first lineup of the Amboy Dukes played at The Cellar, a teen dance club outside of Chicago in Arlington Heights, Illinois, starting in late 1965, while Nugent was a student at St. Viator High School.
 The Cellar's "house band" at the time had been the Shadows of Knight, although the Amboy Dukes eventually became a staple until the club's closing.

 The Amboy Dukes' second single was "Journey to the Center of the Mind", which featured lyrics written by the Dukes' second guitarist Steve Farmer from the album of the same title whose cover features a diverse array of drug paraphernalia.
 Nugent, an ardent anti-drug campaigner, has always claimed that he had no idea that this song was about drug use.
 Early albums The Amboy Dukes (1967), Journey to the Center of the Mind (1968) and Migration (1969)—all recorded on the Mainstream label—sold moderately well.
 On April 5, 1968, the day after the assassination of Martin Luther King Jr., Nugent joined other musicians in a tribute to King by having a folk, rock and blues jam session.
 Joni Mitchell played first, followed by Buddy Guy, Cactus and Jimi Hendrix.
-Other musicians who participated were BB King and Al Kooper.
+Other musicians who participated were B. B. King and Al Kooper.

 After settling down on a ranch in Michigan in 1973, Nugent signed a record deal with Frank Zappa's DiscReet Records label and recorded Call of the Wild under the revised band name Ted Nugent and the Amboy Dukes.
 The following year, Tooth Fang & Claw (which contained the song "Great White Buffalo") established a fan base for Nugent and the other Amboy Dukes.
 Personnel changes at this time nearly wrecked the band.
 Nugent reunited with the other members of the Amboy Dukes at the 2009 Detroit Music Awards, which took place April 17, 2009.
 The psychedelic band received a distinguished achievement honor at the event.
 The Dukes also played together at the ceremony, marking their first public performance in more than 30 years.